Jamestown man catches, stabs burglars; one dies

 Jennifer Moshier, 37, faces up to a year in prison, a fine of up to $100,000, or both when she returns for sentencing Jan.
 9 before U.S. Magistrate Judge H. Kenneth Schroeder.

 Between August 2009 and July 2011, Moshier, of Cuba, collected unemployment insurance benefits to which she was not entitled, prosecutors said.
-She failed to report income earned from three other employers to qualify for, and illegally receive, unemployment insurance benefits totaling $7,560.
+She failed to report income earned from three other employers to qualify for, and illegally receive, unemployment insurance benefits totalling $7,560.

 Thief breaks into building, strips copper wiring in Falls